skip to main content

 Additional Specs

-• Special features: Adjustable night light, backlit buttons, long battery life
+• Special features: Adjustable night light, detachable ring, long battery life, USB charger

 Best Affordable Sound Machine